A Guide To Green Gemstones

 Sabrianna H 8mr 45l0 Unsplash

-Emerald is probably the most popular of all the green gemstones on this list.
+Emerald is probably the most well-known of all the green gemstones on this list.
 First mined by the ancient Egyptians, this radiant green stone is steeped in legend and is said to have been one of Cleopatra’s favorite gems.

 Despite having a hardness of 7.5 to 8 on the Mohs hardness scale, emerald is a rather fragile gemstone.
 This is due to the many inclusions in its crystal structure, making it brittle and weak.
 The inclusions can also affect their clarity, so most emeralds are treated with oil to improve their appearance.